-Key policy message 1: South Africa can significantly boost gross employment by increasing the share of renewables.
+Policy opportunity 1: South Africa can significantly boost gross employment by increasing the share of renewables.
 With its decision to scale up renewables by moving from IRP 2016 to IRP 2018, employment (measured in job years) can be expected to increase by an additional 40 % in the next 10 years.
-But there is room for more: by following CSIR’s least cost pathway, this number could even be doubled.
+There is even room for more: by following CSIR’s least cost pathway, this number could even be doubled.

-Key policy message 2: Following the historical development in the power sector with predominant high-skilled labour, about 70 % of jobs created through the shift towards renewable energy occur in the highly skilled groups (> Grade 12).
+Policy opportunity 2: Following the historical development in the power sector with predominantly high-skilled labour, about 70 % of jobs created through the shift towards renewable energy occur in the highly skilled groups (> Grade 12).
 This growth is most distinct in DEA’s rapid decarbonisation pathway and CSIR’s least cost pathway, both reaching a share of 76 % in 2050.